Liuhongzhi2018/LearningforIELTS/SpeakingP1_15.md

 口语 Part 1

-15. Singing
+15. Snacks

-15.1  Do you like singing?
-Why?
+15.1  What snacks do you like to eat?

 Actually, there are many kinds.
 You know, nuts and cereals are my favorite.
 I just can’t say no to the pistachios, cashews, walnuts and something like that, so sometimes I choose the bag of mixed nuts.
 And I just prefer to have cereals with some yoghurt, like two or three times a week.